 Agricultural finance is a key lever for turning agriculture from a potential source of environmental harm and social inequalities to a driver of conservation and social inclusiveness.
 While there have been a number of reviews of financial initiatives and instruments available to incentivize sustainable agriculture, notably from a climate change perspective, many of these have not considered whether these instruments meet the diverse objectives of SAI (i.e. productivity, environment, nutrition, social equity) and the trade-offs occurring between these objectives.
 Moreover, there is a gap in knowledge around who is currently investing in new financial instruments, what more could be done, and the features of successful innovation partnerships and pathways to date.
 Following a quick initial review, CoSAI is moving forward with a fuller study that should offer recommendations for designing, implementing, and evaluating innovations in financial instruments that address the multiple objectives.

-A coverage analysis of research publications on small scale farming and post-production food systems in the Global South (Expected October 2021)
+A coverage analysis of research publications on small scale farming and post-production food systems in the Global South

-Global food systems are off track to deliver nutritious, affordable and healthy food to a growing global population whilst reducing carbon emissions in line with limiting global heating to 1.5C, increasing resilience to a changing climate and reversing the food system’s contribution to the biodiversity crisis.
+Global food systems are not on track to deliver nutritious, affordable, and healthy food to a growing global population whilst reducing carbon emissions in line with limiting global heating to 1.5C, increasing resilience to a changing climate and reversing the food system’s contribution to the biodiversity crisis.
 There is plenty of evidence that research and innovation will play a large part in developing the transformative changes in agricultural systems needed to address these complex challenges.
 Nevertheless, there is consistent underinvestment in these areas.
 In particular, recent work by the Ceres2030 Initiative (based at Cornell University, 2018-20) has highlighted that there is massive under-investment in research for small-scale farms in the Global South.
 As a contribution to address this issue, CoSAI is working with a team led by Jaron Porciello of Cornell University on a study that highlights major gaps and possible areas for investment in research and innovation for small-scale farms in the Global South.

 The role of urban and peri-urban agriculture (UPA) in urban food systems is becoming better recognized as a pathway to increasing local food and nutritional security, reducing the ecological footprint of cities, and helping increase the resilience of food systems against climate change and other shocks.
 However, there is limited evidence on UPA’s benefits in the Global South and there is uncertainty around UPA’s future potential under increased urbanization, climate change, and other global shifts.
 CoSAI and WLE commissioned a review to identify key innovations and make recommendations on which innovations should be prioritized to ensure increased urban resilience and more sustainable urban food systems.
 The review will prioritize innovations from both the public and private sectors and in relation to infrastructure, services, capacity development, and governance.